 Over this time, they have become one of Australia’s leading providers of specialist services.

 Their team focuses on equal access for deaf people across all aspects of society, including employment, life skills, language and relationships.

-We spoke with Rosalie Kassulke from The Deaf Society about the organisation, the impact of COVID-19 and the relationship with Accounting For Good.
+We spoke with Rosalie Kassulke from The Deaf Society about the organisation, the impact of COVID-19 and the relationship with True Accounting.